 If you develop gestational diabetes, the nurse will teach you how your diet affects blood sugar and show you how to use insulin.

 Home health after childbirth (postpartum)

-Information about a home care visit typically is given to new moms while they are still in the hospital.
-If a visit is ordered, an Allina Health Home Health - Mother & Newborn nurse will call you to schedule a visit.
+Information about a home care visit is typically given to new moms while they are still in the hospital.
+If a visit is ordered, an Allina Health Home Health - Mother and Newborn nurse will call you to schedule a visit.

 During a typical postpartum visit, a registered nurse:

-- assesses the health of mom and baby
+- assesses the health of the mom and baby

 - answers questions and gives support about breast- or bottle-feeding